Banking Industry

 Supportive Work And Family Policies Effective Management Communication Flexible Working Hours Health Insurance Coverage Clarifying Role Ambiguities Participation In Management Decision Making Meditation Organizing Social Events Proper Increments Creating Nurturing And Supportive Environment Grievance Handling Machine 24 23 14 40 30 7 4 45 6 3 24 10% 10% 6% 17% 13% 2% 3% 20% 2% 1% 10%

-Banking organizations apply many strategies for managing stress at the workplace so that the employees are satisfied.
-It is the reality that not every bank branch follows all the strategies at the same time, hence, the above table shows which are the most often implied strategies that the entire bank branches overall follow.
-Some employees can be more beneficial in reducing stress such as 20% of the employees believe that social programs which take place occasionally are some events which help them to forget the work pressure.
+Banking organizations implement various strategies to manage workplace stress and ensure employee satisfaction.
+However, not every bank branch applies all strategies simultaneously.
+The table highlights the most commonly used strategies across the banking industry and individual bank branches.
+Some employees can be more beneficial in reducing stress, such as 20% of the employees believe that social programs which take place occasionally are some events which help them to forget the work pressure.

 The employee opinion is that flexible working hours, management supportive communication, proper increments, and grievance handling machinery play a major role in reducing stress.
 The employees are not satisfied with these organizational strategies.